Frequently Asked Questions

 If a school receives more interest forms than it has available spaces, a random lottery is held to determine admission.
 Lotteries are typically held in the late winter or early spring (please see the enrollment section for details on specific schools).
 All students who apply after the date of the lottery are accepted or added to the waitlist on a first-come, first-serve basis, regardless of socioeconomic background or academic record.

 For a child to enroll in kindergarten at a KIPP LA elementary school, by what date do they need to turn five years old?

-Like all public schools in California, students must turn five years old by a specific date in order to enroll in kindergarten at KIPP LA's elementary schools in a given year.
-For the 2016-17 school year and each school year thereafter, the date is September 1.
-For example, if you would like to enroll your child in kindergarten at a KIPP LA elementary school for the 2016-17 school year, your child must turn five years old on or before September 1, 2016.
+Like all public schools in California, students must turn five years old by September 1 in order to enroll in Kindergarten at KIPP LA's elementary schools in a given year.
+For example, if you would like to enroll your child in Kindergarten at a KIPP LA elementary school for the 2019-20 school year, your child must turn five years old on or before September 1, 2019.

 You didn't answer my question!

 If you have additional questions about enrollment, please see the enrollment FAQ page, as it goes into further detail about the enrollment process at KIPP LA.

 What is the experience and background of a typical KIPP LA teacher?